-To make an aromatherapy bath blend begin with 10-15 drops of Essential Oil Solubiliser.
-Add 5 drops of essential oil or a blend you have previously concocted.
+To make an aromatherapy bath blend, begin with 10-15 drops of Essential Oil Solubiliser.
+Add 5 drops of pure essential oil or a blend you have previously concocted.

-Add this bath blend to your warm bath and disperse vigorously or run under the running water to disperse thoroughly and enjoy the bliss.
+Add this blend to your warm bath and disperse vigorously or add under running water to disperse thoroughly and enjoy the bliss.

-By using a solubiliser you ensure that the essential oil disperses and dissolves in the water properly.
+By using a solubiliser its ensured that the essential oil disperses and dissolves in the water properly.
 Foot or hand baths may also be prepared by adding the bath blend to a bowl of warm water.